Applying for Admission to the University

 - Keep your end goal in mind and choose the degree that best matches your career goals; this may not be the one that nets you the most in transfer credit.

-- Once you've narrowed your options, speak with an admissions representative; he or she can assist you in getting a preliminary evaluation of your previous transcripts (if applicable) so you can make a more informed choice.
+- Once you've narrowed your options, speak with an admissions coach; he or she can assist you in getting a preliminary evaluation of your previous transcripts (if applicable) so you can make a more informed choice.

 Before you begin your application for admissions, review the admissions requirements for your program of choice.